2020 United States Senate election in Delaware: General election

-Prior to the election, Christopher Coons' re-election was considered to be a near certainty regardless of the Republican challenger.
-The choice of Lauren Witzke, a controversial extremist and believer of QANON, as the nominee only cemented this prediction.
-Networks declared Coons the winner as soon as voting ended based on Exit Polling alone.
-Coons also outperformed Biden (who also once held this Senate seat) in terms of percentage but underperformed in terms of raw vote, likely due to the lack of third-party Senate candidates.
+Prior to the election, Chris Coons' re-election was considered to be a near certainty regardless of the Republican challenger.
+The choice of Lauren Witzke, a controversial extremist and believer of QAnon, as the nominee, only cemented this prediction.
+Networks declared Coons the winner as soon as voting ended, based on exit polling alone.
+Coons also outperformed Biden (who also once held this Senate seat) in terms of percentage, but underperformed in terms of raw vote, likely due to the lack of third-party Senate candidates.